Harald-U/istio-handson/workshop/exercise3.md

 ![architecture](../images/cloudnativestarter-architecture.png)

-I have created container images for the microservices and placed them on my Docker Hub repository.
+Since this workshop is about Istio and not about Microservice creation, I have created container images for the microservices and placed them on my Docker Hub repository.
+This makes them easy and quick to deploy.

 The application itself normally contains a browser based frontend (Web-App), written in Vue.js.
 It makes REST API calls to the Web-API and therefore needs to be configured with the internet address of the web-api service.
-The address of course is different for each and every installation.
-For simplicity we will not use the frontend, instead we will use the API Explorer (Swagger) provided by MicroProfile in the Web-API service.
+The address of course is different for each and every installation and it is exposed to the Web-App during the build stage of the Web-App.
+For simplicity (no build environment) we will not use the frontend, instead we will use the API Explorer (Swagger) provided by MicroProfile in the Web-API service or call the REST API directly with `curl`.

 - Access to the Web-API service is via the Istio Ingress Gateway.
 - Web-API makes a REST request to the articles service to get a list of blog articles.
-- For every article received, it makes a REST request to the aAuthors service to get mor details (namely Twitter ID and blog URL).
+- For every article received, it makes a REST request to the Authors service to get more details (namely Twitter ID and Blog URL).
 - There are 2 versions of Web-API:
     - Version 1 (v1) displays 5 articles
     - Version 2 (v2) displays 10 articles